The Brown measure of the sum of a self-adjoint element and an elliptic element: The Brown measure computation

 Using (\ref{H.inverse}) and (\ref{K.composite.G}), the above becomes

 Now, since $H_{y_0, s}$ satisfies $G_{y_0+\sigma_{s}}(H_{y_0, s}(z)) = G_{y_0}(z)$, we have

 for all large enough $|z|$.
-It follows from (\ref{eq:fInvCauchy}) that $F_{s,t}^{\langle -1\rangle}$ can be written as
+It follows from (\ref{eq:fInvCauchy}) that $F_{s,t}^{-1}$ can be written as

 for all large enough $z$.
-Since both sides of the above expression are defined on the complement of the spectrum of $y_0+\sigma_{s}$, (\ref{eq:fInvH}) holds for all $z$ in the complement of the spectrum of $y_0+\sigma_{s}$ by analytic continuation. \end{proof} \begin{proof}[{\bf Proof of Theorem \ref{thm:TwoSteps}}] The function $F_{s,t}^{\langle -1\rangle }$ is an injective conformal map on $\sigma(y_0+\sigma_s)^c$.
+Since both sides of the above expression are defined on the complement of the support of $\mathrm{Law}(y_0+\sigma_{s})$, (\ref{eq:fInvH}) holds for all $z$ in the complement of the support of $\mathrm{Law}(y_0+\sigma_{s})$ by analytic continuation. \end{proof} \begin{proof}[{\bf Proof of Theorem \ref{thm:TwoSteps}}] The function $F_{s,t}^{-1 }$ is an injective conformal map on the complement of the support of $\mathrm{Law}(y_0+\sigma_s)$.
 Thus, by Proposition \ref{eq:fInvH}

 is an injective conformal map onto